 Roland Duchatelet also owned Standard Liege, but after the Standard Liege supporters protested against him, Duchatelet sold the club.

-The Chief Executive of the club is Katrien Meire, who has also been the subject of supporters protests.
+The Chief Executive of the club was Katrien Meire, who was also been the subject of supporters protests.
 The current chairman of Charlton Athletic is Richard Murray.

 The list of Charlton Athletic stats begin with the club’s all time record appearance maker.
 This honour goes to Sam Bartram, who made 623 appearances for the club from 1934 to 1956.